-These words describe a movement: from now to later, from how things are to how they can be better.
-In education and training, we are constantly in motion: the stimulation of a desire to learn or a (social) need for a stronger knowledge and ability presupposes that directors and teachers themselves are also willing and able to step into the movement from something new to something new.
+These words describe a movement: from here to elsewhere, from now to later, from how things are to how they can be better.
+In education and training, we are constantly in motion: To inspire, from a desire to learn or a (social) need for more profound knowledge and ability, it takes principals and teachers who are capable and willing to make that move from something to something new.

-To empower this movement, centre of expertise Education & Development focuses on practice-based research and the sharing of expertise on new insights into learning and development, vision, policy and educational innovation.
+To empower this movement, the centre of expertise Education & Development focuses on practice-based research and the sharing of expertise on new insights into learning and development, educational vision, policy and innovation.
 We conduct research with and for education and answer practical questions from school teams.

-More specifically, we focus on the following content areas:
+More specifically, we focus on the following fields:

-- early childhood education with a focus on stimulating socio-emotional development and thinking development
+- early childhood education with a focus on stimulating socio-emotional development and cognitive development

-- supported change processes in education with a focus on school leadership, hybrid learning, vision development around evaluation, the modernization of secondary education and innovation in higher education
+- sustained change processes in education with a focus on school leadership, hybrid learning, development of vision on evaluation, modernization of secondary education and innovation in higher education

-- transversal competences development and evaluation with focus on self-direction, critical thinking, international orientation and agency; with focus on giving voice, choice and ownership in learning and living together at school
+- transversal competences development and evaluation with a focus on self-direction, critical thinking, international orientation and agency; with a focus on giving voice, choice and ownership in learning and living together at school

-- the development of educational professionals with a focus on beginning teachers and school principals
+- the development of educational professionals with a focus on starting teachers and school principals

 This provides a range of research and development work that focuses mainly on two domains: the latest insights into learning processes and the meso- and macro-level of education.

-Our research is aimed at strengthening educational practice rather than on fundamental knowledge development.
-The services we offer to schools are therefore a valorisation of (past) research projects: we respond to a concrete question by translating research expertise into a concrete context.
+Our research is aimed at strengthening educational practice rather than fundamental knowledge development.
+The services we offer to schools are therefore a valorisation of (past) research projects: we respond to concrete questions by translating research expertise into a concrete context.

-We consciously choose a collaborative position in our projects: students - adolescents but also pre-schoolers - , teachers and school leaders take as much ownership and shared research responsibility as possible.
+We consciously choose a collaborative position in our projects: students - adolescents as well as pre-schoolers - , teachers and school leaders take as much ownership and shared research responsibility as possible.
 We therefore conduct practice-based research with pupils, students and educational professionals, not about them.